olibre/GreatTips/cpp/rules.md

 * User-defined `class`/`struct`/`union`/`enum` names in `CamelCase`
 * Underscore `'_'` should not be required, but can be accepted
-* But notation `lower_case` can still be used for low-level/utility/technical libs
+* Notation `lower_case` can still be used for low-level/utility/technical libs
   (as containers or like other components provided by boost/STL)
 * Suffix `*_t` can be used for nested types only
   (in global scope: reserved for potential future C++ standard types)
+* Add an *ending comment* after the closing brace `}` (for declarations having many lines)
-* Use an *ending comment* for long declaration (automatic script may detect/fix this)
+* Automatic script may detect/fix the closing brace comment

 ```cpp
 // Good